wushi-bot/wushi/README.md

 ### Contributors 🪁

-People that have contributed to this repository are featured here.
+People that have contributed to this repository are featured here. [`Emoji key`](https://allcontributors.org/docs/en/emoji-key)

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <table>